 A. CODE OF CONDUCT

-- This is a Pro-Am based tour that relies on the amateur’s participation and enjoyment as well as the professional’s skill and conduct.
+- This is a PRO-AM based tour that relies on the amateur’s participation and enjoyment as well as the professional’s skill and conduct.

 - Conduct such as verbal abuse of any players, volunteers, or staff; vulgar language, club throwing, or damage to the golf course or golf course property is considered a violation.
-Violations also include the use of any alcohol on the course during competition, illegal drugs or abuse of prescription drugs, cheating, withdrawing without good cause, improper dress, not maintaining financial responsibility, and any other unprofessional behavior.
+Violations also include the use of any alcohol on the course during competition.
+Illegal drugs or abuse of prescription drugs, cheating, withdrawing without good cause, improper dress, not maintaining financial responsibility, and any other unprofessional behavior.
 Violations could result in penalty shots, fines, and/or disqualification from one or all events conducted by the BPGT Tour.

 - Any serious violations, as determined by the Executive Director and/or the Executive Committee can result in automatic suspension and fines at any time.
-The length of any suspension shall be determined by the BPG Tour Executive Director.
+The length of any suspension shall be determined by the BPGT Tour Executive Director.
 If a course(s) has been damaged due to a violation the cost of repairing the damage must be paid in addition to any fines.
-Any disputes will be decided by the Executive Director in which his/her decision will be final.
+Any disputes will be decided by the Executive Director in which his decision will be final.

 B. DRESS CODE

 Slacks are required, however, on a site-by-site basis, Bermuda length shorts may be allowed.
-In the case of extreme heat or humidity the Tournament Director has the option to allow shorts at his/her discretion.
+In the case of extreme heat or humidity, the Tournament Director has the option to allow shorts at his/her discretion.
 No denim is permitted.
 All shirts must reflect appropriate attire, preferably collar shirts or mock turtleneck golf shirts, and must be tucked in at all times.
 Tee-shirts are not permitted.
 All hats must be worn forward.